testtesttesttest45/singapore_lottery_ledger/readme.md

 2. Follow the standard installation procedure for APK files on your Android device.

 ### Web Browsers
-Access the application directly from your web browsers [here]('https://singapore-lottery-ledger-dev-qhcc.2.sg-1.fl0.io').
+Access the application directly from your web browsers [here](https://singapore-lottery-ledger-dev-qhcc.2.sg-1.fl0.io).
 No installation required.

 ## Documentation
-A comprehensive guide and detailed documentation are available in the PDF file within this repository.
+A comprehensive guide and detailed documentation are available in `documentation.docx` within this repository.
 This includes:
-- Installation instructions
+- Installation instructions across all platforms
 - User guide
 - Environment setup
-- Troubleshooting tips
+- Misc notes

-Thank you for choosing Singapore Lottery Ledger!